Dental Guide for Cats

-Getting a full teeth cleaning at the vet is the best way to find any signs of oral health issues, and vets can often deep clean your cat's teeth.
+Getting a complete teeth cleaning at the vet is the best way to find any signs of oral health issues, and vets can often deep clean your cat's teeth.

 Going to the vet is about more than just getting their teeth brushed.
 Dental radiographs are important in screening for a painful disease known as tooth resorption, a condition for which all adult cats should be evaluated.